 - the child's age and any risk factors

 The type of otitis affects treatment options.
 Not all kinds need to be treated with antibiotics.
 Because most ear infections can clear on their own, many doctors take a "wait-and-see" approach.
 Kids will get medicine for pain relief without antibiotics for a few days to see if the infection gets better.

 Antibiotics aren't routinely prescribed because they:

-usually don't relieve pain in the first 24 hours and have only a minimal effect
+- usually don't relieve pain in the first 24 hours and have only a minimal effect after that

 When Else Are Antibiotics Needed?